Aliases for NOD1 Gene

 Previous GeneCards Identifiers for NOD1 Gene

-This gene encodes a member of the NOD (nucleotide-binding oligomerization domain) family.
-This member is a cytosolic protein.
-It contains an N-terminal caspase recruitment domain (CARD), a centrally located nucleotide-binding domain (NBD), and 10 tandem leucine-rich repeats (LRRs) in its C terminus.
+This gene encodes a member of the nucleotide-binding oligomerization domain (NOD)-like receptor (NLR) family of proteins.
+The encoded protein plays a role in innate immunity by acting as a pattern-recognition receptor (PRR) that binds bacterial peptidoglycans and initiates inflammation.
+This protein has also been implicated in the immune response to viral and parasitic infection.
+Major structural features of this protein include an N-terminal caspase recruitment domain (CARD), a centrally located nucleotide-binding domain (NBD), and 10 tandem leucine-rich repeats (LRRs) in its C terminus.
 The CARD is involved in apoptotic signaling, LRRs participate in protein-protein interactions, and mutations in the NBD may affect the process of oligomerization and subsequent function of the LRR domain.
-This protein is an intracellular pattern-recognition receptor (PRR) that initiates inflammation in response to a subset of bacteria through the detection of bacterial diaminopimelic acid.
-Multiple alternatively spliced transcript variants differring in the 5' UTR have been described, but the full-length nature of these variants has not been determined. [provided by RefSeq, Oct 2009]
+Mutations in this gene are associated with asthma, inflammatory bowel disease, Behcet disease and sarcoidosis in human patients. [provided by RefSeq, Aug 2017]

 GeneCards Summary for NOD1 Gene

 NOD1 (Nucleotide Binding Oligomerization Domain Containing 1) is a Protein Coding gene.
-Diseases associated with NOD1 include blau syndrome and progressive relapsing multiple sclerosis.
-Among its related pathways are Insulin receptor recycling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
-GO annotations related to this gene include protein homodimerization activity and cysteine-type endopeptidase activator activity involved in apoptotic process.
-An important paralog of this gene is CIITA.
+Diseases associated with NOD1 include Helicobacter Pylori Infection and Inflammatory Bowel Disease.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Ovarian tumor domain proteases.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and cysteine-type endopeptidase activator activity involved in apoptotic process.
+An important paralog of this gene is NOD2.